Chase-Percy/cpdev/content/post/map-generation.md

 ## The Process

 ### Planning
-With limited time and a goal that I wasn't sure was possible, I decided that starting with the random generation of a single room would be ideal.
+With limited time and a goal that I wasn't sure was possible, I began the process of planning how to go about creating random map generation.
+I decided that starting with the random generation of a single room would be ideal.
 The reason I started smaller, was to treat it as proof of concept and to judge if it was possible within the time constraints.

-I decided that a grid based approach would be ideal, as the assets we were using for dungeon creation were modular by design.
+I considered many options such as cellular automata but decided that a grid based approach would be quick and easy, as the assets we were using for dungeon creation were modular by design.
 Another advantage with a grid based system was how easily it would be to generate the required data for the AI.
 Since the game only required information about the X and Z axis, the map data was easy to store in 2D arrays.
 Passing the data in 2D arrays to be processed by the AI gave us a simplified data structure that required no forward declarations for either component.